This step-by-step tutorial will show you and guide you through all the steps to install Kali Linux on VirtualBox.

 Installing VirtualBox Guest Additions on Kali Linux

-VirtualBox Guest Additions is a set of drivers and system utilities intended to improve usability and virtual machine performance as well as tight integration with a host OS.
+VirtualBox Guest Additions is a set of drivers and system utilities intended to improve usability, virtual machine performance, and tight integration with a host OS.

-Just to clarify, you need to run these commands in the virtual Kali Linux system:
+To clarify, you must run these commands in the virtual Kali Linux system.

 Update your Kali Linux guest operating system software packages: